Main_ipac_logo

 Session: Infrastructure: Coordination and Follow-up (Chair: Wynn Jacobson-Galán)

-Session: Hack Session II (Chair: Wynn Jacobson-Galán, Matthew Graham, Ashish Mahabal)
+Session: Hack Session II (Chair: Wynn Jacobson-Galán, Matthew Graham, Ashish Mahabal, Joseph Santana)